ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

    <dt>`--start` or `-s`</dt>
    <dd>Start a connection by running the CLI command generated.
 If a password isn't specified in the flags, the command prompts for a password interactively.
 The plug-in uses the default commands for command-line interaction and managing the CA certificate to ensure a secure TLS session.
 Defaults to connecting as the deployment's admin user.</dt>
    <dt>`--user <userid>` or `-u`</dt>
-   <dd>Sets the userid that is used when retrieving connection settings.
+   <dd>Sets the user ID that is used when retrieving connection settings.
 It is substituted into connection strings.
 Defaults to the deployment's admin user.</dd>
    <dt>`--password <password>` or `-p`</dt>
    <dd>Sets the password that is used when retrieving connection settings.
 It is substituted into connection strings where $PASSWORD appears as default.</dt>
    <dt>`--endpoint-type [public or private]` or `-e [public or private]`</dt>